Nolat/virtual-dnd/backend/README.md

 ## What is this folder?

-This folder contains the Next.js frontend of the application.
+This folder contains the Nest.js backend server of the application.

 ## Contributing